 Over the last few years, Brazil and Switzerland have approached relations aiming to reach a better economic cooperation.
 In 2007, both countries agreed on creating a “Memorandum of Understanding”, which established a Joint Commission on Economic and Trade Relations.
 The former Brazilian Ambassador to Switzerland, Eduardo dos Santos, affirmed that this agreement was a “central point for coordination and convergence between the two Governments and, above all, between representatives of the private sector”.

-In 2014, Switzerland was considered by the Brazilian Federal Revenue Service a “tax haven”.
+Since 2014, Switzerland is not considered by the Brazilian Federal Revenue Service a “tax haven”.
 After several negotiations and efforts, the Swiss government achieved to reverse the situation and the Brazilian government suspended the “tax haven” status.
 Now, both countries agreed on following a standard for automatic exchange of information on capital income, called the AIA.
-This procedure is based on OECD-standard and will take effect in 2019.
+This procedure is based on OECD-standard and took effect in 2019.

 Among other agreements signed by Brazil and Switzerland, we can mention the “Signature of Agreement between the Government of the Federative Republic of Brazil and the Swiss Federal Council on the Exchange of Trainees ” (2011), the “Social Security Agreement between the Federative Republic of Brazil and the Swiss Confederation” (2011), “Treaty between Switzerland and the Federative Republic of Brazil on the transfer of sentenced persons “(2015) and the “Agreement on Exchange of Information on Tax Matters ” (2019).